facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 # Summary

-This implementation is one of the possible grace shutdowns of RabbitMQ for NestJS.
-For sure is an aim to reach for each resilient application that faces async messages with RabbitMQ.
-If you use an orchestrator like K8s you face this problem daily.
-The GracefulServerRMQ allow you to avoid loss of any execution and prevent data corruption with NestJS Microservices.
+This implementation is one of the possible ways to obtain a grace shutdown of RabbitMQ for NestJS, which is surely a goal for any resilient application that deals with asynchronous messages with RabbitMQ.
+If you use an orchestrator, such as K8s, you face this problem daily.
+The GracefulServerRMQ allows you to avoid losing any execution and prevent data corruption with NestJS Microservices.

-Thank you for reading this article, feel free to ask any questions.